Ozil names just one ex-Arsenal team-mate in Real Madrid-heavy dream XI | Goal.com

 Benzema#AskMesut #BestXI https://t.co/Mzyxf9rJWN

-Ozil spent four seasons with Madrid between 2010 and 2013, winning La Liga and the Copa del Rey one time each.
+Ozil spent three seasons with Madrid between 2010 and 2013, winning La Liga and the Copa del Rey one time each.

 When quizzed on the best memory of his time in the Spanish capital, Ozil replied: "The titles we've won there as a team."